Gråhøe (Dovre)

 Gråhøe is a mountain in Dovre Municipality in Innlandet county, Norway.
 The 1665 m tall mountain is located in the Dovrefjell mountains and inside the Dovre National Park, about 22 km northeast of the village of Dombås and about 12 km south of the village of Hjerkinn.
-The mountain is surrounded by several other notable mountains including Falketind and Blåberget to the northwest, Halvfarhøe to the west, and Storhøe and Fokstuguhøi to the southwest.
+The mountain is surrounded by several other notable mountains including Falketind and Blåberget to the northwest, Halvfarhøe to the west, and Storhøe and Fokstuguhøe to the southwest.